Presessional English for Unconditional Offers

 Students under 18

-If you will be under the age of 18 at the beginning of Unconditional Presessional, you will additionally need to submit a completed Parental Consent Form (PDF 129KB) prior to application for Unconditional Presessional.
+If you will be under the age of 18 at the beginning of Unconditional Presessional, you will additionally need to submit a completed Parent and Guardian Agreement (PDF 35KB) prior to application for Unconditional Presessional.
 We cannot process your application until we receive this.

 For full guidance about what we will require of you in addition to your application, please refer to our FAQs (PDF 186KB) document.